jgorset/facebook-messenger/README.md

 ## Usage

-You can reply to messages:
+You can reply to messages sent by the human:

 ```ruby
 # bot.rb